Other major reasons to serve this airport

-- Adolfo Suárez Madrid-Barajas is connected to the main tourist destinations in the country (30 Spanish airports).
-It is also connected to 172 international destinations (+5,000 passengers) in 67 countries.
-With over 79 airlines (+5,000 passengers) in our family and counting, the airport is also home to all the alliances − oneworld, SkyTeam and the Star Alliance.
+- Adolfo Suárez Madrid Barajas Airport is connected to the main tourist destinations in the country.
+It is also connected to 220 international destinations (+5.000 passengers) in 74 countries.
+With over 83 airlines (+5.000 passengers) in our family and counting, is home to all alliances.

-- Catchment area of close to eight million inhabitants.
+- Catchment area close to 8 million inhabitants.

 - Tourists usually visit the museums (Prado Museum, Reina Sofia, Thyssen), the city centre (Puerta del Sol, Plaza Mayor), the Royal Palace and the Cathedral.

 - Like any modern metropolis, Madrid has several shopping centres and small family-run shops selling traditional goods.
 The shopping caters to all wallets.

-- Tourists to the city can enjoy watching a Real Madrid or an Atlético de Madrid football match.
+- Tourists to the city can enjoy watching a Real Madrid and Atlético de Madrid football match.

-- There are nine UNESCO World Heritage locations located at less than two hours away from the city: Alcalá de Henares, Toledo, Cuenca, Segovia, Ávila, Salamanca, Córdoba, the Monastery and Site of San Lorenzo de El Escorial and the Aranjuez Cultural Landscape.
+- There are nine UNESCO World Heritage sites located at less than two hours away from the city: Alcalá de Henares, Toledo, Cuenca, Segovia, Ávila, Salamanca, Córdoba, the Monastery and Site of San Lorenzo de El Escorial and the Aranjuez Cultural Landscape.